-Can Edinson Cavani Fill The Void? | Pakistan Tribune
+Can Edinson Cavani Fill The Void At PSG? | Pakistan Tribune

 STRONG GOAL SCORING RECORD AND FITNESS

-Cavani may not have put up the same numbers as Ibrahimovic over the past few years, but he has shown an excellent ability to score goals over several seasons consistently.
+Cavani may not have put up the same numbers as Ibrahimovic over the past few years, but he has shown an excellent ability to hit the back of the net on a regular basis.

 Going all the way back to the 2008-09 season with Palermo in Serie A, Cavani has scored ten or more goals for eight straight years.

-He has rarely missed any matches during that span and is able to keep himself at optimal fitness for long stretches.
+He has rarely missed any matches during that span and is able to keep himself at optimal fitness for long periods.

 STRONG MIDFIELD